Insurance Claims Reconciliation: A Structural Guide to Automation

 What is insurance claims reconciliation?

-Insurance claims reconciliation is the process of verifying that three sets of records agree with one another: approved claims data, actual payments made to claimants, and the fund account balances from which those payments were drawn.
-When all three align, the carrier has confidence that the right amounts were paid to the right claimants from the right accounts, and that fund balances accurately reflect all activity.
-Discrepancies indicate that at least one of these records differs from the others, requiring investigation to determine the source and resolution.
+Insurance claims reconciliation is the process of verifying that three sets of records agree: approved claims data, actual payments made to claimants, and the fund account balances from which those payments were drawn.
+When all three align, the carrier has confidence that the right amounts were paid from the right accounts.
 In the delegated authority context, this process extends across multiple partner relationships simultaneously, each with its own claims data, payment records, and fund accounts.

 Why is claims reconciliation particularly complex in delegated authority structures?

 The delegated authority model distributes claims handling across a network of MGAs, TPAs, and DCAs, each of whom manages fund accounts and processes payments independently on the carrier's behalf.
 Each partner operates on different systems, uses different reporting formats, and submits data on different timelines.
-This means the carrier's finance team must integrate and normalize data from multiple independent sources before any matching can begin — a data integration challenge that precedes the reconciliation work itself.
-As a carrier's delegated network grows, the complexity of claims reconciliation grows proportionally.
-General accounting tools designed for bilateral reconciliation are not architected to handle this multi-party structure at scale.
+This means the carrier's finance team must integrate and normalize data from multiple independent sources before any matching can begin.

 How long does a manual reconciliation cycle typically take?

 For carriers with multiple delegated authority partners, manual reconciliation cycles routinely take two to four weeks per month.
-This time encompasses data collection from each partner, normalization of incoming bordereaux into a comparable format, manual matching of payment records against claims records, investigation of discrepancies, and documentation of resolutions.
-The result is that finance teams are consistently oriented toward historical data — working to close out last month's records while the current month's transactions continue to accumulate.
-The operational rhythm of manual reconciliation keeps the finance function in a perpetual review posture rather than a forward-looking management posture.
+This encompasses data collection, normalization of incoming bordereaux, manual matching, investigation of discrepancies, and documentation.
+The result is that finance teams are consistently oriented toward historical data — working to close out last month's records while current transactions accumulate.

 What is a bordereau, and how does it affect reconciliation quality?

-A bordereau is a periodic batch report submitted by a delegated authority partner to the carrier, summarizing all claims transactions, payments, and relevant activity during the reporting period.
+A bordereau is a periodic batch report submitted by a delegated authority partner, summarizing all claims transactions during the reporting period.
 Most bordereaux are submitted monthly or quarterly.
-The bordereau model was developed when batch reporting was the only practical option for conveying partner activity data; it was built for a different era of insurance infrastructure.
-In the current environment, monthly bordereaux mean carriers are working with data that can be up to thirty days old before reconciliation even begins.
-This information lag — combined with format inconsistency across partners and the volume of line items in large bordereaux — is a primary driver of the time and error rate associated with manual reconciliation.
+Monthly bordereaux mean carriers work with data that can be up to thirty days old before reconciliation even begins — combined with format inconsistency across partners, this is a primary driver of reconciliation delays and error rates.

 How does automated reconciliation change the governance posture for delegated funds?

-Automated reconciliation supports a materially stronger governance posture by replacing retrospective batch review with continuous, real-time oversight.
-When transactions are reconciled as they occur rather than weeks after the fact, the carrier maintains a current, auditable view of fund activity across all delegated partners at all times.
-Regulators including the FCA and NYDFS increasingly expect carriers to demonstrate active governance over delegated fund flows — not simply to show that month-end reconciliation processes exist.
-Real-time reconciliation infrastructure provides the evidentiary basis for that governance: a continuously updated record of what was authorized, what was paid, and what remains in each fund account, available on demand rather than reconstructed in response to a regulatory inquiry.
+Automated reconciliation replaces retrospective batch review with continuous, real-time oversight.
+When transactions are reconciled as they occur, the carrier maintains a current, auditable view of fund activity across all delegated partners at all times.
+Regulators including the FCA and NYDFS increasingly expect carriers to demonstrate active governance — not simply to show that month-end processes exist.

 What is the relationship between claims reconciliation and capital efficiency?

 Accurate, real-time reconciliation directly affects capital efficiency by providing treasury teams with a current view of how capital is deployed across all claim accounts.
-In a manual reconciliation environment, the time lag between transactions occurring and records being reconciled means that idle capital in over-reserved accounts may go undetected for weeks.
-When reconciliation is continuous and fund positions are visible in real time, treasury teams can identify over-reserved accounts as they arise and recover idle capital promptly.
-The cumulative effect at scale is significant: carriers implementing real-time fund visibility have identified up to 80% of idle capital previously unrecognized in their delegated claim accounts — capital that can be redeployed rather than left dormant.
+In a manual environment, idle capital in over-reserved accounts may go undetected for weeks.
+When reconciliation is continuous and fund positions are visible in real time, treasury teams can identify over-reserved accounts as they arise.
+Carriers implementing real-time fund visibility have identified up to 80% of idle capital previously unrecognized in their delegated claim accounts.

 How should carriers approach the transition from manual to automated reconciliation?

-The most effective transitions begin with a clear view of the current reconciliation environment: how many delegated partners are involved, what data formats each partner uses, what the current cycle time and error rate look like, and where exceptions most commonly originate.
-This diagnostic informs the integration requirements for an automated system — specifically, which data connections need to be established and which normalization rules are required for each partner's data.
-Carriers should prioritize solutions that integrate with existing claims management and policy administration systems through APIs, rather than requiring parallel data entry.
-The goal is to bring all partner data into a single reconciliation environment, not to add another layer of tools to an already fragmented landscape.
+Start with a diagnostic of your current environment: how many delegated partners are involved, what data formats each uses, current cycle time and error rate, and where exceptions originate most.
+This informs integration requirements.
+Prioritize solutions that connect to existing claims management and policy administration systems through APIs.
+The goal is a single reconciliation environment, not another tool layered onto an already fragmented stack.

 The Infrastructure Case for Reconciliation Automation